gijit/gi/README.md

 ------
 Today we landed multiline support.
 We accurately evalutate Go expressions as they are entered, even with newlines.
-This fun to work up, as I used the actual gc front end that parses regular go code.
+This was fun to put together.
+I used the actual gc front end that parses regular go code.
 The advantage is that we know start with correct parsing of the whole language.